 Never, ever did I see a woman set foot in Frank's.
 Smoking?
 Sure.
 Cussing?
 Absolutely.
 But a mother watching the ritual?
 Not on a bet.
 When I needed a haircut, which was every three to four weeks, never longer, and my father was too busy to take me, my mother would drop me off.
 I would enter slowly, all alone, five dollar bill folded in my pocket.
 Geeze, talk about scary.

+It was at one of those solo drop-offs that I saw a man I shall never forget.
 He wore dark glasses.
 He reeked of booze, I smelled it from the door.
 He was sitting in Frank's chair, figdeting.
 Sort of.
 Actually, his movements were sporadic and rather intense, but purposeful, and played for effect, as if poised to high-tail it out of there, should the wrong set of eyes land on him.
 I can still see his face, strangely handsome, and it reminds me of a wolf.

 "What are you staring at?"
 I must have looked terrified, because Frank took me by the hand, his scissors in the other, and sat me in the bench.
 He resumed his snipping.
 I stared.